 For Study Members

-If you have recently moved or changed your contact details, please phone or email us to ensure you receive the information package.
+If you have recently moved or changed your contact details, please phone or email us.
 Alternatively, please complete and return by email the contact information form so we can update your details.

 Demolition of the Barningham Building commenced on 16 December 2015 to make way for the new Dental School redevelopment.